huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be confident, bold, and fearless.
-Take ownership and responsibility.
+Always  https://www.youtube.com/watch?v=Ks-_Mh1QhMcTake ownership and responsibility.
 Be decisive.
 Trust your gut.
 Remember that no one has it all figured out.